j3r3m1/Mosquitate/README.md

 # Mosquitate
-Climate data from the mosquitoes collecting areas in Gothenburg.
+Climate data from the mosquitoes collecting areas in Gothenburg and Uppsala.

 It contains the 3 directories:
 - Data: contains the sensor calibration data before the campaign, the measurement at each date of collection (3 times) and the data from GVC building used as reference for synoptic conditions.